AlgWiki/AlgWiki/docs/dev.md

 **TypeScript**

 * Both the client (web pages) and server are written in the TypeScript programming language
-* Basically it is JavaScript with types (helps catch errors and makes it clear what certain variables are used for)
+* Basically it is JavaScript with types (which helps catch errors and makes it clear what certain variables contain)
-* It is transpiled into JavaScript at the build step
+* It is transpiled into JavaScript during the build

 **Node.js**

-* The engine which runs the server and runs the build tools
+* The engine which runs the server and most of the build tools
-* It's Google Chrome's V8 JavaScript engine but runs locally without HTML support and has bindings for JS to access OS level operations
+* It's Google Chrome's V8 JavaScript engine but runs locally without HTML/DOM support and has bindings for JS to access OS level operations

 ## Making changes